SerenModz21/paste.gg/README.md

 # paste.gg
-A wrapper for the paste.gg api <br/>
+A wrapper for the paste.gg api.
+I have created this in a short amount of time and will expect more updates in the future.
+The main purpose of this is to help users from having to create API calls. <br/>

 **[Documentation](https://github.com/ascclemens/paste/blob/master/api.md#api)** <br/>
 **[GitHub](https://github.com/SerenModz21/paste.gg)** <br/>